Error: (#4) Application request limit reached Type: OAuthException Code: 4 Please refer to our Error Message Reference.

 Fat Tire Biking

-In Fall 2016, we added a limited number of Fat Tire bikes to our rental fleet.
+We have added a limited number of Fat Tire bikes to our rental fleet.
 The 4″ wide tires are great for the terrain on our private trail system.
 Fat tire biking is a fun way to get outdoors and get in shape for the ski season!

 Fat tire biking at Lapland Lake is a preseason activity, and will end when we get snow.
 We DO NOT allow fat tire biking during the ski season.
 Subject to trail conditions, Fat Tire Biking is open to fall lodging guests every day and will be offered to Season Pass Members on Friday, Saturday, and Sunday starting November 11th.
 Please call in advance to confirm schedule and trail conditions.